City College (Florida)

-City College is a private college based in Fort Lauderdale, Florida.
+City College was a private college based in Fort Lauderdale, Florida, United States.
 It was founded in 1984 as a branch of Draughons Junior College before becoming separate in 1989.
 In addition to its main campus, City College has had additional locations in Gainesville, Hollywood, Miami, and Orlando.
-The college offers ten associate degree programs and three bachelor's degree programs and is accredited by the Accrediting Bureau of Health Education Schools.
+The college offered ten associate degree programs and three bachelor's degree programs and was accredited by the Accrediting Bureau of Health Education Schools.
 On July 15, 2024, the college announced that it would be ceasing new enrollment and teaching out its degree programs.
 At the time of its announced closure, it had campuses in Hollywood and Altamonte Springs.

 History

 City College was first established in 1984 as a branch of Draughons Junior College.
 In May 1988, the school added its first branch campus in Gainesville.
 In Fall of 1989, the school became an independent college and received approval to begin offering its first Associate of Science degrees; it expanded into Bachelor of Science degrees in July 1999.

 The second branch of the school, in Miami, began operations in June 1997.
 In the same year, the Institute of Specialized Training and Management, Inc was approved to offer associate degrees and renamed itself to City College, becoming an Orlando affiliate of the main City College school.

 The third branch of the school, in Hollywood, Florida, began operations in August 2011.
 The campus offered associate degree programs in emergency medical services, allied health and business.

 On July 15, 2024, the college announced to students that it would be ceasing new enrollment and teaching out its degree programs.
 However, a reporter with Miami television station WPLG who visited the Hollywood campus on July 17, 2024, saw no evidence of teaching at the campus.
 An employee at the campus called a local police department in response to the reporter's inquiries into the closure.
 The reporter also noted that the institution has continued to post on its social media accounts.